 Gorgeous Greece, with its island-speckled sea, sun-bleached ruins and sleepy villages, draws in tourists like bees to a honeypot.
 Steer clear of the swarms on Santorini and you’ll discover a wealth of idyllic Cycladic islands that are endearingly authentic and dreamily underdeveloped.
 Head into Greece’s hinterland for wonderful walking and amphora-fuls of captivating culture in places like Epirus.

 Despite being home to the iconic Serengeti, magnificent Mount Kilimanjaro and the exotic Zanizbar Archipelago, Tanzania could also work when choosing your next under-the-radar destination.
-Make a beeline for the lesser-spotted Ruaha National Park for the ultimate authentic safari experience.
+Make a beeline for the lesser-spotted Ruaha National Park for the ultimate authentic safari experience, where you can be a true 'undertourist'.

 The USA’s national parks – with their immense open spaces, hulking mountains and deep canyons – are big on beauty and understandably tempting for tourists.
 Venture beyond iconic Yosemite and delve deep into Sequoia and Kings Canyon National Park and you’ll be immersed in the same awe-inspiring landscapes but with a fraction of the visitors.